 Signed a one-year (one way), $700,000 contract with the Ducks in July of 2016.

-Holzer is a healthy scratch for Sunday's game against the Islanders.
+Holzer has been a healthy scratch for seven of the past eight games.

 To instantly reveal our fantasy analysis of every player – including Korbinian Holzer – simply subscribe now.

 Age is determined on October 1st of each season.No Yes